Login with your member password below to see your content

 Bosa - Village of a Thousand Colours

-Not to knock places like Porto Cervo and Palau; but we like to showcase an Italy that is every bit as beautiful, just less well-travelled and a whole lot more relaxed.
+Not to knock places like Porto Cervo and Palau, but we like to showcase an Italy that is every bit as beautiful, just less well-traveled and a whole lot more relaxed.

-So we rather take you now to Sardinia’s west coast, to the ancient fishing village of Bosa; another of those Italian gems so easy on the eye yet so hard to describe.
-For now let’s call it a melting pot of colors, cultures, cuisines and comforts.
+So we’d rather take you now to Sardinia’s west coast, to the ancient fishing village of Bosa, another of those Italian gems so easy on the eye yet so hard to describe.
+For now let’s call it a melting pot of colors, cultures, cuisines, and comforts.

 Far more our style.